International Student Work Opportunities Program

 - must have a valid Study Permit

-- must be registered as a full-time student
+- must be registered in their program fulltime

 - must be registered on Main Campus (students registered at an affiliate university college are not eligible for ISWOP, but may be eligible for a similar program, scroll to the bottom of this page for details)